JECY-Portfolio/backend-end-of-probabtion-exercises/README.md

-# Event Scheduler and Conflic Detector
+# Event Scheduler and Conflict Detector

 This Project ia an ASP.Net core Web Api that allows users to:
 1. Schedule events by specifying title, description, date etc.